7unom/podcast_airflow_etl/README.md

 * Download the podcast metadata xml and parse
 * Create a `SQLite` database to hold podcast metadata
+* Transform the parsed metadata into a suitable Schema
+* Load the transformed data in the database
 * Download the podcast audio files using requests

 ![Your Image](podcast_etl.png)